LuckyGirl-XU/luckygirl-xu.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # 🔥 News (2025 Onwards)

+- *2025.11*: &nbsp; One paper is accepted to AAAI 2026 as an oral presentation. 👏👏
 - *2025.06*: &nbsp; I receive the KDD 2025 Student Travel Award! 🎉🎉
 - *2025.06*: &nbsp; I receive the Google Conference Scholarship!
 Thanks to the Google Australia Research Programs Team. 🎉🎉
 - *2025.04*: &nbsp; One Paper is accepted to the TKDE Journal. 👏👏